manlikemishap/manlikemishap.github.io/_posts/2020-04-09-release-strategies.md

 As much as language models have the potential for beneficial use, they can potentially also be used by adversarial actors for example in [generating fake content](http://google.com) or [impersonating different kinds of speech](http://google.com).

 Moreover, as many language models operate as "black boxes," it can be difficult to know exactly how a model will behave under all circumstances, so there are plenty of risks associated with deploying it to different applications before it has been robustly tested on a diverse set of tasks.
-For example, Microsoft released nazi chatbot.
+For example, within 24 hours of Microsoft releasing the chatbot "Tay" on Twitter, the bot devolved into [responding to users with misogynistic and racist language](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist).

 Carefully thinking about how to release a model is one lever we can use to gradually understand and evaluate the risks of that model in the world.